RivasCVA/caviar-webapp/client/README.md

 <img src="https://user-images.githubusercontent.com/60367213/118917898-7c7e0a80-b8f7-11eb-8e4c-1770886f32e7.png" width="200">

-# Developers of Caviar
+# Frontend Developers of Caviar

-All of the information you will need to contribute to the project.
+All of the information you will need to contribute to the clint-side project.

 ## Scripts